hwayne/lets-prove-leftpad/agda/readme.md

 ```

 The standard library already has various notions of `less than or equal` and
-`greater than' for natural numbers however this one will play well with the way
+`greater than` for natural numbers however this one will play well with the way
 `leftpad` is defined.
 It is always a good idea to pick the best representation
 available, proving it equivalent to other ones later if need be.